adobe/hyde/README.md

 - `cd build`
 - `cmake .. -GNinja` (or `-GXcode`, etc.)
 - `ninja` (or whatever your IDE does)

+LLVM/Clang are declared as a dependency in the project's `CMakeLists.txt` file, and will be downloaded and made available to the project automatically.

 # Using Docker